leoBitto/DjangoForge/README.md

 follow these steps to prepare the project :

 ### `manifest.json`
 The `manifest.json` file is essential for turning your project into a Progressive Web App (PWA).
 It contains information such as the app name, icons, and other configurations.
-You can find it in the `static` folder.
+You can find it in the `static` folder of the website app. change name, short name, app description and icon name.

 **Customization Tips:**